OEHC/praqma.com/_posts/2016-09-24-onboarding.md

 All our [open positions](../../about/jobs/) are listed here on our website.
 If you want to apply for an internship, you probably want to read about our approach to [Praqticums](../praqticum/) if you think that you have something to offer, and wanna be orange like the rest of us, but you can't see, that we have posted a vacant position that matches, then feel free to challenge us; send us an unsolicited application.
 We value initiative.

-## This is how an employment typically works in Praqma
+## This is how we typically hires a new employee at Praqma

 ### We establish contact and mutual interest in each other